kanchi12P/webdev1/README.md

 # webdev1
 HUDDLE website
-Uesd HTML and CSS for creating it
+Used HTML and CSS for creating it